-A basic level of security of a Teamup Calendar is built into the calendar links that are used to access it.
+A basic level of security is built into shareable calendar links.
 These links are ‘secret’ and contain random strings that are virtually impossible to guess.
 They are also not visible to search engines.

 A Teamup Calendar link with the random string is also called a capability URL.
-For more details about capability URLs and their security aspects please see http://www.w3.org/TR/
+For more details about capability URLs and their security aspects please see this article.

 Capability URLs can be seen as a very hard to guess usernames.
-Together with an SSL encrypted connection and password protection, a level of security is reached that is comparable to some of the best tools out there.
+Together with an SSL encrypted connection and password protection, a very high level of security is achieved.

 - All communication between calendar users and Teamup Calendar servers is always encrypted using the HTTP over SSL protocol.
 You can see this in the address bar of your browser.
 Old links that don’t use the HTTPS protocol will automatically be redirected to use HTTPS.